vivektripaathi/linkedin_campaign/README.md

-# LinkedIn Campaign
+# LinkedIn Campaign + Messaging Dashboard

-A full-stack application to manage LinkedIn outreach campaigns with AI-powered personalized message generation and scraped lead integration.
+A full-stack application to manage LinkedIn outreach campaigns and unify all LinkedIn messages across accounts — with AI-powered personalized messaging, web scraping, and real-time conversation updates.

 ## 📌 Overview

-This project is built as part of the OutFlo Founding Tech Internship Task, aimed at demonstrating the ability to build a scalable, production-grade microservice-based system with:
+This project is built as part of the OutFlo Founding Tech Internship Task.
+It demonstrates a scalable MERN stack application with:

-- 🔧 A Node.js + Express + MongoDB backend
-- 🎨 A React + TypeScript frontend
-- 🤖 AI integration for message generation (using Google Generative AI)
+- 🎯 Campaign management for LinkedIn outreach
+- 📨 Unified LinkedIn messaging dashboard
+- 🤖 AI-generated personalized messages
-- 🕸️ Web scraping and lead management via LinkedIn
+- 🕸️ Lead scraping and integration
+- ⚡ Real-time WebSocket updates and webhook ingestion
+- ☁️ Fully deployed and production-ready

+---

 ## 📂 Project Structure